Progressive Web Applications (PWA) on iOS 13 & 14 Provide a Rich Channel to Reach Customers Despite the Platform Limitations

 THIS DOES NOT MEAN Progressive Web Apps don't work on iOS, they do and they are great!

 Safari supports service worker caching.
-It does not support push notifications, background sync nor the web manifest file.
+It does not support push notifications or background sync.
+Safari does use parts of the web manifest file.

 That may sound like a lot is missing, but it is not as bad as it sounds.